Muscular-Ligamentous-Fascial Layers of the Glenohumeral Joint

 Layer 4: glenohumeral joint capsule, glenohumeral ligaments and coracohumeral ligament.

 The superior glenohumeral ligament is a fold–focal thickening of the glenohumeral joint capsule.
-It is variable in origin (supraglenoid tubercle, superior labrum, long head biceps tendon, middle glenohumeral ligament, or some combination).
-The superior glenohumeral ligament is anterior to and maintains a close relationship with the biceps tendon along its course before it inserts into a small depression above the lesser tuberosity.
+It is variable in origin (supraglenoid tubercle, superior labrum, long head biceps tendon, middle glenohumeral ligament, or any combination thereof).
+The superior glenohumeral ligament is anterior to and maintains a close relationship with the biceps tendon along its course before it inserts into a small depression above the lesser tuberosity (Petchpapra et al 2010) and semicircular band.
+It blends with coracohumeral and coracoglenoid ligament (Merila 2004).

 Coracohumeral ligament

-The Coracohumeral ligament is a dense fibrous structure that runs from the coracoid process to the lesser tubercle (deep band) and greater tubercle (superficial band).
-It blends with and strengthens the upper part of the shoulder joint capsule (rotator interval capsule, refer layer 3).
+The Coracohumeral ligament is a dense fibrous structure that runs from the coracoid process to the lesser tubercle (deep band) and greater tubercle (superficial band) as well as the intertubercle attachment of the semicircular band.
+It blends with and strengthens the upper part of the shoulder joint capsule (refer rotator interval capsule, layer 3).
+Along with the coracoglenoid ligament some authors believe it is formed, and is a remnant of, the pectoralis minor tendon (Merila 2004).

-The coracohumeral ligament encloses the supraspinatus, infraspinatus and subscapularis tendon.
-It also enclodes the long head of biceps at the proximal end of the bicipital groove forming part of the biceps pulley.
+The coracohumeral ligament encloses (superficial band) the supraspinatus and infraspinatus, and (deep band) transverse humeral ligament and subscapularis tendon.
+It also encloses the long head of biceps at the proximal end of the bicipital groove forming part of the biceps pulley.
 It reinforces the roof of the rotator interval capsule.
 It cannot be separated from the anterior supraspinatus and superior subscapularis tendons with which it interdigitates or from the rotator interval capsule.
+Blends with the coracoglenoid and superior glenohumeral ligament (Merila 2004).

 The biceps pulley